agabor/docs/_includes/ios/objects.md

 ## Saving Objects

-Let's say you want to save the `GameScore` described above to a Parse Server.
+Let's say you want to save the `GameScore` described above to a MSG Server.
 The interface is similar to a `NSMutableDictionary`.
 The `saveInBackgroundWithBlock` function:

 <div class="language-toggle" markdown="1">
 ```objective_c